software-mansion-labs/webgpu-workshop/src/lessons/3_LavaLamp/README.md

 });
 ```

 1.2 Setup a fragment shader.
-We want to simple cover the whole screen with a gradient based on x coordinate.
+We want to cover the whole screen with a gradient based on the *x* coordinate.
 📁 `lamp.web.ts`
 ```ts
 const mainFragment = tgpu['~unstable'].fragmentFn({